 - Colorado (starting Jan.
 1, 2024)

 - New Jersey

 - Rhode Island

 The amount of time paid maternity leave benefits are allowed, varies widely by state.
 Some states also offer benefits while pregnant.
 For example, California offers Disability Insurance benefits for a normal pregnancy before your expected due date.
 You can also receive up to six weeks (for normal delivery) or eight weeks (for Cesarean section) of DI benefits after your delivery to recover from childbirth.

 A small percentage of American workers have access to paid maternity leave benefits through their employer.
 Unfortunately, most workers are forced to choose between time off and a paycheck.
 However, in recent years, some of the largest employers have set the example by implementing policies including extended, paid leave.
 Some companies have this benefit available regardless of gender.
 Leave time varies widely, with some companies offering up to one year of paid leave.

 Access to extended paid parental leave lies at the discretion of each employer.
 Conditions may be required to qualify, such as tenure or salaried status.
 Additionally, many more distinctions exist between companies and what they offer new parents.
 When searching for employment, and planning to start a family, research your existing and potential employers’ maternity leave benefits to help you choose an employer committed to helping new parents.

-Today as you piece together this patchwork of maternity leave benefits, know that things may improve before your next leave request because for the first time in history our President has proposed a federal paid leave program and many activists believe the time is now.
+Today, as you piece together this patchwork of maternity leave benefits, know that things may improve before your next leave request.
+This is because for the first time in history, our President has proposed a federal paid leave program, and many activists believe the time is now.
 And we agree!